CORE COURSE

 In addition to self-paced reading and assignment work, students will be required to attend three webconference sessions and complete one week of follow up assignments.
 There are no prerequisite requirements for this course.
 Prior to the first webconference participants need to access Canvas to review webconference directions and course material.

-Instructors for this offering are Jerry Messick and Jeff Simpson.
+Instructors for this offering are Ben Whitehouse and Jerry Yoshida.

 For further details please contact at ICCIE at 802-651-9050.